filamentphp/filament/packages/panels/docs/05-dashboard.md

 }
 ```

-### Creating more than one dashboard
+### Creating multiple dashboards

-If you want to create more than one dashboard, you can do so by repeating the process described above.
+If you want to create multiple dashboards, you can do so by repeating the process described above.
 Creating new pages that extend the `Dashboard` class will allow you to create as many dashboards as you need.

 You may change the title of the dashboard by overriding the `$title` property: